learning-gardens/_finance-for-millennials/README.md

-Finance for Millenials
+Finance for Millennials

 —

-A finance educational course
+### Overview

+A financial education course, for millennials.

+—

+### Structure

+TBA